 When business owners think about creating a business continuity plan, many tend to limit the scope of their plans to simple IT recovery and emergency preparedness, without taking all critical business functions into consideration.

 In reality, a well-designed business continuity plan impacts nearly every aspect of your business health.
 So while emergency relief and IT disaster recovery are important elements, they should be only a part of your overall business continuity plan.

-Consider how your current business continuity plan is equipped to address your company’s resilience to and recovery from disruptions and disasters in these nine critical areas:
+Consider how your current business continuity plan is equipped to address your company’s resilience to and recovery rom disruptions and disasters in these nine critical function areas:

 1. Emergency Management